orchest/orchest/docs/source/user_guide/environments.rst

 packages <https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html>`_.

-To install additional packages or to run other terminal commands inside the base image, we support custom *Environments*.
+To install additional packages or to run other terminal commands inside the base image, we support custom :ref:`environments <environment glossary>`.
 We essentially create a new image by running your script inside the selected base image.

 .. _environments: